 - 1. Activate the Player statistics to see if the ICE Connection State reads connected. - 2.
-If the Ice Connection State does not read connected, then none of the connection candidates worked. - 3.
-Make sure that the STUN server is properly setup and configured.
+If the Ice Connection State does not read connected, then none of the connection candidates worked. - Make sure that the STUN server is properly setup and configured.
 (The Orchid Core VMS properties file uses default settings to configure the STUN server.
-Review these settings and make changes, as necessary, using the Advanced Settings feature.
-More detailed information about enabling a STUN server is available in the Orchid Core VMS Installation Guide.) - 4.
+Review these settings and make changes, as necessary, to conform to your system.
+More details are available in the Orchid Core VMS Installation Guide.) - 4.
 If the connection still fails, the network may be incompatible.
 Switch to Low-bandwidth mode.
 (See also, Incompatible Network later in this topic.)